alibimm/Processes-Scheduler/README.md

 - User is able to input file with data into the system
 - User can launch scheduler after the system received input data successfully
+- Scheduling is performed using:
+  - FCFS (First-Come-First-Served),
-- Scheduling is performed using FCFS (First-Come-First-Served), RR (Round-Robin), FB (Feedback), Shortest Process Next (SPN), Shortest Remaining Time (SRT), Highest Response Ratio Next (HRRN)  scheduling algorithms
+  - RR (Round-Robin), FB (Feedback),
+  - Shortest Process Next (SPN),
+  - Shortest Remaining Time (SRT),
+  - Highest Response Ratio Next (HRRN) scheduling algorithms
 - System outputs all important details (turnaround time, queuing time, etc) as a result of scheduling